djfdyuruiry/cnc-td-nco-mod/README.md

     regsvr32 %SystemRoot%\System32\msxml3.dll
     regsvr32 %SystemRoot%\SysWOW64\msxml3.dll
     ```
-- You should not be able to open the project/solution
+- You should now be able to open the project/solution

 ### Debugging

 - Open a command prompt in the repo root
 - Run:
     ```batch
-    scripts\run.bat
+    scripts\run-cnc.bat
     ```
 - Alt-tab out of the game menu once it loads
 - Open Visual Studio